Planning-Inspectorate/ODW-Service/docs/architecture/servicebus-functionapps.md

 [Azure Functions python developer guide](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=asgi%2Capplication-level&pivots=python-mode-decorators)

 The architecture initially uses 1 function app with 1 app service plan containing multiple functions.
-Each function performs the same task but each one reads messages from a different Servicebus topic in the ODT Servicebus namespace.
+Each function performs the same task but each one reads messages from a different Servicebus topic in the back-office Servicebus namespaces.
 The code looks as follows:

 **function_app.py**